 The Data Looks Good

-Through the first several months of being online, Cale America is now missing less than 3% of all calls, which St. Laurent said represents a huge improvement over the previous system, which didn’t even track those metrics.
+Cale America is now missing less than 3% of calls, which St. Laurent said represents a huge improvement over the previous system, which didn’t even track those metrics.

-Cale America management is impressed with the reports they receive regularly, allowing them to track metrics they previously had no access to.
+Cale America management is impressed with the reports they receive regularly, allowing them to track metrics they previously did not have access to.
 “I can see call times, how many calls have come through, what time they come through, and track our busiest times of day through a single report,” St. Laurent said.

 What’s next for Cale?